The New Dating Requirement: Consuming All of Your Partner’s #Content

 “I’ve definitely done some passive-aggressive shit in the past where I’ll post pics or vids of me with other guys to see if he saw them, just to keep him on his toes,” said Taylor.

-When a relationship ends, it’s often expected that each party will give one another a mutual grace period where you don’t watch or engage with the other’s content.
-According to many people I spoke to, it’s considered weird to have someone present in your Stories feed who is no longer present in your life, and post-breakup watching can feel invasive.
+When a relationship ends, it’s often expected that each party will give one another a mutual grace period where you don’t watch or engage with the other’s content, since post-breakup Story watching can feel invasive.

 Since Story watching can carry a heavy, if subtle, weight, the new rules are rife with confusion.